 Hands-on Gear Review

 The Flite Gel Flow is a very comfortable saddle.
 It offers generous padding, some of the thickest of any of our test saddles.
 The leather cover allows for easy movement.
-A full anatomical cut out provides pressure relief to sensitive areas.
+A full anatomical cutout provides pressure relief to sensitive areas.
 At 130mm in width, it is somewhat narrow.
 This was the only area that brought its overall comfort score down.
-Most of our testers preferred a slightly wider saddle such as the Phenom or the Top Pick Fizik Antares.
+Most of our testers preferred a slightly wider saddle such as the Phenom or the Top Pick Fabric Scoop Flat Pro.

 The Flite Gel Flow is a versatile saddle, excellent for road, mountain, and cyclocross use.
 We even liked it for commuting duties where its thick padding becomes more of an attribute than a detriment.
-The only feature which detracts from its versatility is the cutout, which allows mud and water thrown from the wheel a direct path to the shorts.
-But this is a draw back of any saddle with a cutout.
+The only feature that detracts from its versatility is the cutout, which allows mud and water thrown from the wheel a direct path to the shorts.
+But this is a drawback of any saddle with a cutout.

 Selle Italia markets this saddle for road racing, and it shines as a racing saddle while offering substantial comfort in the way of thick padding.
-We also like it on the mountain bike, and Cyclocross rig.
+We also like it on the mountain bike and cyclocross rig.
 If using it for off-road pursuits, keep in mind that it does not offer scuff guards and may show some abrasion if it makes contact with a rocky trail.
-In addition, if you live or race in a wet muddy area, the cutout will allow mud and water direct access to your shorts which will shorten there lifespan.
+In addition, if you live or race in a wet muddy area, the cutout will allow mud and water direct access to your shorts, which will shorten their lifespan.

 Italian racing saddles are not cheap.
-You will likely pay over $150 dollars for the Flite Gel Flow, making it one of the pricier options in the test group.
+You will likely pay over $150 for the Flite Gel Flow, making it one of the pricier options in the test group.
 If you find this saddle to be a match made in heaven for your anatomy, then buy it.
-Otherwise there are numerous other saddles that offer many of the same attributes at a lower price point, including the Editors Choice Specialized Phenom and the Selle SMP Extra Saddle.
+Otherwise there are numerous other saddles that offer many of the same attributes at a lower price, including the Editors' Choice Specialized Phenom and the Selle SMP Extra Saddle.

 — Curtis Smith